Mazyod/PhoenixSharp/README.md

 The library requires you to implement `IWebsocketFactory` and `IWebsocket` in order to provide a websocket implementation of your choosing.

-Under the PhoenixTests/WebSocketImpl folder, you'll find a few sample implementations of these interfaces which you could also use out-of-the-box.
+Under the PhoenixTests/WebSocketImpl folder, you'll find a few sample implementations of these interfaces which you could simply copy to your project as needed.

 #### Implementing IMessageSerializer

 `IMessageSerializer` is the interface that allows you to customize the serialization of your Phoenix messages.

 The library ships with a default implementation: `JSONMessageSerializer`.
-It relies on Newtonsoft.Json to provide JSON serialization based on [Phoenix V2 format][phoenix-v2-serialization-format].
+It relies on [Newtonsoft.Json][newtonsoft-website] to provide JSON serialization based on [Phoenix V2 format][phoenix-v2-serialization-format].
 The implementation is self-contained in a single file.
-This means, by removing that one file, you can decouple your code from Newtonsoft.Json.
+This means, by removing that one file, you can decouple your code from Newtonsoft.Json if you like.

 ### Establishing a Connection